UCI-GDIM31/class-activities-WolffielotSecond/README.md

 ## W4

-Line 5 is a member variable, a float variable specifically.
+Line 5 is a member variable, a float variable specifically, setting the value to 1.

 Line 22 computes the translation distance when the player presses W and S, the translation is input direction times speed times frame time. translation is a local variable in the method Update, which Unity process it in every frame time.
 Input is a class and GetAxis is a method in that class to get the player controller movement axis. \_moveSpeed is float member variable on line 5, and deltaTime is a variable in the Time class.